stephenh/tessell/docs/viewgeneration.md

     }
 {: class=brush:java}

-Note that all of `IsXxx` types are methods and so are fully mockable/stubable.
+Note that all of `IsXxx` types are interfaces and so are fully mockable/stubable.

 And the implementation (generated):